Hao-Tong/GS_Solanaceae/README.md

 There is one subfolder named "data" which includes all raw data (SNPs, traits and groups)

 # 3. Code and results
-For each models (i.e. rrBLUP, RF, SVC), there are one folder including the R code and the results.
+For each models (i.e. rrBLUP, RF, SVC, MT), there are one folder including the R code and the results.

 Noted the folder "rrBLUP_CD" is the one calculated the accracy based on the same quantile of CD trait.